geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-05-12/meeting-transcript.md

 Yeah.

 ##### **Geohot** [[00:38:41](https://www.youtube.com/watch?v=_FVcMAtePJ4&t=2321)]
-Oh, apparently some people in Lama P2P were complaining the P2P driver doesn't work on the modded 4090s with the 48 gigs.
+Oh, apparently some people in LLaMA P2P were complaining the P2P driver doesn't work on the modded 4090s with the 48 gigs.
 Because it only has a 32 gig bar.

 ##### **Chenyu** [[00:39:00](https://www.youtube.com/watch?v=_FVcMAtePJ4&t=2340)]
-But, uh...
+But, uh..
 Yeah, cool.
 Good progress.
 Excited to see it get even faster.
 8 second boot is pretty nice.